owensam2/Keybank-Callback-Capstone/Server/ReadMe.txt

      *      Returns days as D D
      * "/SHOW" - shows both queues
      *      Returns a visual representaion of the queues
+     * "/OFFICE_OPEN" - checks if the call center office is open
+     *      Returns 0 if open, 1 if closed
      * "/GET_FRONT" - returns the id of the next user in queue (for testing)
      * "/GET_BACK" - returns the id of the last user in queue (for testing)